01-edu/public/subjects/trimatoi/README.md

 ### Instructions

-- Write a function that transforms a number within a `string` in a number represented as an `int`.
+- Write a function that transforms a number within a `string`, in a number represented as an `int`.

-- For this exercise the handling of the signs + or - **has** to be taken into account.
-If one of the signs is encountered before any number it should determine the sign of the returned `int`.
+- For this exercise the handling of the sign `-` **has** to be taken into account.
+If the sign is encountered before any number it should determine the sign of the returned `int`.

-- This function will **only** have to return the `int`.
+- This function will **only** return an `int`.
 In case of invalid input, the function should return `0`.

-- Note: There will never be more than one sign by string in the tests.
+- **Note**: There will never be more than one sign by `string` in the tests.

 ### Expected function